phpMussel/phpMussel/_docs/readme.de.txt

      Erreichen des Limits haben, -sollte- das Verringern dieser Werte manchmal helfen.
 Dein Limit wird festgelegt als `vt_quota_rate` Anfragen jeder Art in jeder `vt_quota_time` Minuten Zeitspanne.
+ "template_data" (Category)
+ - Directives/Variables for templates and themes: Template data relates to the HTML output used to generate the "Upload Denied" message displayed to users upon a file upload being blocked.
+If you're using custom themes for phpMussel, HTML output is sourced from the "template_custom.html" file, and otherwise, HTML output is sourced from the "template.html" file.
+Variables written to this section of the configuration file are parsed to the HTML output by way of replacing any variable names circumfixed by curly brackets found within the HTML output with the corresponding variable data.
+For example, where foo="bar", any instance of <p>{foo}</p> found within the HTML output will become <p>bar</p>.
+   "css_url"
+   - The template file for custom themes utilises external CSS properties, whereas the template file for the default theme utilises internal CSS properties.
+To instruct phpMussel to use the template file for custom themes, specify the public HTTP address of your custom theme's CSS files using the "css_url" variable.
+If you leave this variable blank, phpMussel will use the template file for the default theme.

                                      ~ ~ ~